mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="getboltassemblies"></a>
 # **GetBoltAssemblies**
-> List&lt;Object&gt; GetBoltAssemblies (Guid projectId, int connectionId)
+> List&lt;Object&gt; GetBoltAssemblies (Guid projectId)

-Get bolt assemblies which are used in the connectionId
+Get bolt assemblies which are used in the project projectId

 ### Example
 ```csharp